ossd-s23/project-evaluation/react_evaluation.md

 It doesn't seem to be that friendly considering the lack of starter bugs and the complexity of the codebase.

 __Do the maintainers respond helpfully to questions in issues?__
 Due to the large number, it seems like a lot of issues don't get responsese for a while unless they are a top priority fix.
 Most responses are from bots that enforce certain rules and run tests, but the human responses are generally very helpful.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+People seem to generally be friendly, but not afraid to clearly express whether they think something was correctly or incorrectly implemented.

 __Do pull requests get reviewed?__